palvarezc/b-decay-unbinned-machine-fit/README.md

 ```

 If you set `-u`/`--grad-max-cutoff` or change the optimizer defaults, you may also want to specify
 `-m`/`--max-step`.
-This controls the max number of iterations before a fit is restarted with the same signal events
+This controls the max number of iterations before a fit is restarted
-(defaults to 20,000):
+(defaults to 20,000).
+If the initialisation scheme randomises coefficients then the signal will be retried, otherwise a
+new signal will be generated.
+E.g.:

 ```
 $ ./bin/fit.py -u 1e-8 -m 100000